Tropical Maldives heads to polls closely watched by India and China

 A poll of 384 people published last month by the Baani Center think tank found that 21% of respondents favoured Solih compared with 14% supporting Muizzu.

-If no candidate manages to secure 50% plus one vote, there will be a second round vote on Sept.
-30 to decide the winner.

-(Reporting by Mohamed Junayd, writing by Uditha Jayasinghe, editing by Nick Macfie)
+(Reporting by Mohamed Junayd; Writing by Uditha Jayasinghe; Editing by Nick Macfie and William Mallard)

 By Mohamed Junayd